bschnei/bens-haus/content/router.md

 ### Build bootloader from source and flash
 Instructions for this step can be found [here](https://github.com/bschnei/ebu-bootloader).

 Note that flashing the bootloader is not a requirement for a stable device, but the remaining steps and configurations were developed assuming the bootloader is up-to-date.
-In particular [U-Boot's Standard Boot](https://docs.u-boot.org/en/stable/develop/bootstd.html) isn't supported in older version of U-Boot.
+In particular [U-Boot's Standard Boot](https://docs.u-boot.org/en/stable/develop/bootstd.html) isn't supported in older versions of U-Boot.
 This means you'll have to live with some combination of painful/hacky kernel upgrades and complex U-Boot configuration.
 Your CPU's maximum speed will also be limited.

 ### Configure U-Boot
 On this device, U-Boot stores it's configuration (environment variables) in dedicated storage completely separate from the bootloader (SPINOR), the eMMC, or any other block devices.
 This means that flashing the bootloader will not change the U-Boot environment variables.